mellor-lab/mellor-lab.github.io/book/contents/our-team/members/mattudakis.md

 ### Research:

 My research within the lab started with a project investigating the interneuron subtype specificity of hippocampal inhibitory synaptic plasticity.
-Using brain slice electrophysiology and optogenetics we uncovered inhibitory plasticity rules unique to PV and SST interneurons whilst computational modelling  in collaboration with Claudia Clopath's lab provided an hypothesis for how this plasticity might alter place cell stability.
+Using brain slice electrophysiology and optogenetics we uncovered inhibitory plasticity rules unique to PV and SST interneurons whilst computational modelling  in collaboration with Claudia Clopath's lab provided a hypothesis for how this plasticity might alter place cell stability.
 [Udakis et al 2020](https://www.nature.com/articles/s41467-020-18074-8)

 Since then my research in the lab has focused on testing this hypothesis and trying to understand the role these interneurons have on hippocampal place cell formation and stability.
 I use a combination of 2-photon microscopy, brain slice electrophysiology and in vivo calcium imaging of place cells via miniscope recordings.